humenda/isolang-rs/README.md

 When dealing with different language inputs and APIs, different standards are used to identify a language.
 Converting between these in an automated way can be tedious.
-This crate provides an enum which supports conversion from 639-1 and 639-3 and also into these formats, as well as into English names.
+This crate provides an enum which supports conversion from 639-1 and 639-3 and also into these formats, as well as into English names or autonyms (local names).

 This crate contains the ISO 639 table in statically embedded tables.
-This is possibly large, but can outweight the benefits, when handling different language code formats, e.g. when handling API data from Wikipedia and FreeDict.

-Conditional compilation to reduce code size is not supported at the moment.
+This increases binary size, but allows for very efficient look-up if performance matters.
+If size is a concern, both and the English names and local names can be enabled or disabled individually.

 This crate is licensed under the Apache 2.0 license, please see LICENSE.md for the details.